AndrewHanSolo/CMP/README.md

    * (Optional) Add coordinates.txt with xml filenames corresponding to their relative physical position in microns

 ###Running ExampleDriver.py
-*ExampleDriver.py" contains two example analysis jobs, where each job is defined in its own file within *jobs/*.
+*ExampleDriver.py* contains two example analysis jobs, where each job is defined in its own file within *jobs/*.
 The Driver and jobs are working examples that can be copied and modified as needed.
 1. Within ExampleDriver.py...
    * set IMPORT_PATH to point to the experiment set directory path
    * set SAVE_PATH to point to the directory in which all plots and excel files are saved
    * set SAVE_DATA to an appropriate name for the experiment set.
 The experiment set data will be saved to CMP/data/ and can be loaded without importing the xml files again.
 2. Run the script.
+Plots and excel files should be saved to SAVE_PATH

 ####Filters
 Any TrackMeasurement defined in *lib/TrackMeasurementFunctions" may be filtered by setting the measurement key within a dictionary to [[min, max], [min, max], ...]